ChCWatson/Portfolio/UC-Davis Extension Cyber Security Bootcamp/ELK-Stack Cloud Network Project/README.md

 # ELK-STACK-PROJECT
 UC-Davis Elk-Stack-Project

 In this project I configure an ELK stack server in order to set up a cloud monitoring system.
-This project will result in tangible deliverables that demonstrate your knowledge of cloud, network security, logging and monitoring.
+This project will result in tangible deliverables that demonstrate my knowledge of cloud, network security, logging and monitoring.

 **Tasks**